kpct789/VPMS/README.md

 # VPMS
-Visitor Pass Management System
+Mobile Visitor Pass Application

 VPMS is an online Visit Pass application.
+Developed for KRISHNAPATNAM PORT and KRISHNAPATNAM CONTAINER TERMINALS.
+It is used to request Visit pass through the mobile application.